DataDog/dd-sdk-reactnative/README.md

     '<CLIENT_TOKEN>',
     '<ENVIRONMENT_NAME>',
     '<RUM_APPLICATION_ID>',
-    true, // track User interactions (e.g.: Tap on buttons). true, // track XHR Resources
+    true, // track user interactions (such as a tap on buttons). true, // track XHR resources
-    true // track Errors
+    true // track errors
 );
 config.site = 'US1';
-// Optional: enable or disable native crash reports config.nativeCrashReportEnabled = true;
+// Optional: Enable or disable native crash reports config.nativeCrashReportEnabled = true;
-// Optional: sample RUM sessions (here, 80% of session will be sent to Datadog.
-Default = 100%) config.sessionSamplingRate = 80;
+// Optional: Sample RUM sessions (in this example, 80% of session are sent to Datadog.
+Default is 100%) config.sessionSamplingRate = 80;
-// Optional: sample tracing integrations for network calls between your app and your backend (here, 80% of calls to your instrumented backend will be linked from the RUM view to the APM view.
-Default = 20%)
+// Optional: Sample tracing integrations for network calls between your app and your backend (in this example, 80% of calls to your instrumented backend are linked from the RUM view to the APM view.
+Default is 20%)
 // You need to specify the hosts of your backends to enable tracing with these backends config.resourceTracingSamplingRate = 80;
 config.firstPartyHosts = ['example.com']; // matches 'example.com' and subdomains like 'api.example.com'
-// Optional: set the reported service name (by default, it'll use the package name / bundleIdentifier of your Android / iOS app respectively) config.serviceName = 'com.example.reactnative';
+// Optional: set the reported service name (by default, it uses the package name or bundleIdentifier of your Android or iOS app respectively) config.serviceName = 'com.example.reactnative';
-// Optional: let the SDK print internal logs (above or equal to the provided level.
-Default = undefined (meaning no logs)) config.verbosity = SdkVerbosity.WARN;
+// Optional: let the SDK print internal logs above or equal to the provided level.
+Default is undefined (meaning no logs) config.verbosity = SdkVerbosity.WARN;

 await DdSdkReactNative.initialize(config);

-// Once SDK is initialized you need to setup view tracking to be able to see data in the RUM Dashboard.
+// Once the Datadog React Native SDK for RUM is initialized, you need to setup view tracking to be able to see data in the RUM dashboard
 ```

 {{< /site-region >}}